thenativeweb/eslint-config-es/README.md

 # eslint-config-es

-eslint-config-es contains a strict ESLint configuration for ES2015+.
+eslint-config-es contains a strict ESLint configuration for ES2015+ and TypeScript.

 ## Status